Who We Are

 Jen Ratay, Founder

 Jen is a veteran nonprofit CEO, philanthropy advisor, facilitator and executive coach.
-For two decades, Jen has developed and guided high-performing organizations, teams and leaders who are passionate about unleashing vital social change in their communities and around the world.
+For over two decades, Jen has developed and guided high-performing organizations, teams and leaders who are passionate about creating social change in their communities and around the world.

-Prior to leading SV2, Jen was a program officer at the William and Flora Hewlett Foundation where she collaborated with the foundation's leadership team on organization-wide strategy, evaluation and learning.
-While at Hewlett, Jen built and ran a grantmaking program that strengthened grantees’ effectiveness and managed Office of the President grants, including a $110M grant to the University of California, Berkeley.
-Jen also worked as a legislative aide to a U.S. Congressman and at the Center for Social Innovation at Stanford's Graduate School of Business where she engaged the next generation of socially-minded business leaders.
+As a program officer at the William and Flora Hewlett Foundation, Jen worked with the leadership team on organization-wide strategy, evaluation and learning.
+She also built and ran a funding program to strengthen grantees' organizational health and managed Office of the President grants, such as a multiyear $110M matching grant to the University of California, Berkeley.
+Earlier in her career, Jen worked in Washington, D.C. as a legislative aide to a U.S. Congressman and at the Center for Social Innovation at Stanford's Graduate School of Business where she helped guide mission-driven business school students and alumna.